[updated 12 January 2015]

 Trends in public transport patronage will of course be impacted by population growth, so the ratio of the two can be a good indicator of system performance.

 However, it is not necessarily fair to compare cities.
 The Sydney transit area includes many urban areas significantly detached from the main Sydney metropolitan area, including the cities of Newcastle and Wollongong.
 South East Queensland includes the Gold and Sunshine Coasts.
 But the Melbourne catchment does not include Victoria’s equivalent city of Geelong.
 The boardings per capita figure for the main Sydney and Brisbane metropolitan areas would likely be higher than the figures here.
 So it is more important to look at trends (household travel survey mode share figures may be a better method of comparison).

 - This chart shows Melbourne as the stand-out in terms of increasing boardings per capita, a trend that started in 2004-05 (as many other of my posts have shown), although with some decline in 2012-13.

 - Perth had a significant increase in 2008-09, following the opening of the Mandurah rail line.

-- Adelaide has declined in recent years (possibly due to rail works) while Canberra and Hobart remain flat.
+- Adelaide has declined in recent years (in part due to rail works) while Canberra and Hobart remain flat.

-- Sydney has bucked the trend of the larger cities, with no great increase in boardings per capita.
+- Sydney+surrounds has bucked the trend of the larger cities, with no great increase in boardings per capita.

 - Auckland has seen some steady growth in recent years from a low base.

 - Christchurch had seen some small growth to 2009-10, but collapsed in 2010-11, after major earthquake disruptions in the city.
 They appear to have arrested the decline in 2012-13.

 Again, I must stress that it is dangerous to read too much into comparisons between cities because of the somewhat arbitrary definitions of transit system area boundaries.

 A slightly better measure than public transport boardings per capita might be public transport journeys (or linked trips) per capita.
 This is something I would like to explore more in a future post.

 Long term patronage data